PricingBlogLog in

 Your BOM Is Not a Process

 Your BOM is not a process.
 It is an ingredients list.
 Not even a recipe, really: a recipe at least tells you what to do with the ingredients.
 A BOM just tells you what you have.
+(If you're building yours from scratch, here's how.)

 Here is what that progression actually looks like, and when each layer starts to matter.